irvingzhang0512/TF-Semantic-Segmentation/datasets/README.md

   + We have two options to have the same image shape:
     1. original images/labels have the same shape.
     2. Crop ops(only working if `is_training` is true).
-+ Output is a python dict, with keys `'image', 'image_name', 'height', 'width', 'label'`.
++ Output is a python dict, with keys in `common.py`, such as `'image', 'image_name', 'height', 'width', 'label'`.